mac389/charylab/_pages/onboarding.md

 #### My Overall Philosphy.

 Science educates humanity[^1].
 The practice of science is intellectually fulfilling and gives sempeternal benefits for humanity.
-The business of science is controlled by scientifically illiterate or indifferent administrative nabobs who commoditize ideas as they did the wool from a spinning jenny.
+The business of science is controlled by scientifically illiterate or indifferent administrative nabobs who treat research as a commodity.
 Scientists forsook their independence long ago by relying on others to foot the bill[^2].
 Science as a career is a chimera, part avocation and part courtesanship[^3].
 To succeed in modern science one needs luck, grit, realpolitik, talent, and intellectual honesty, in that order.

 I strive to create a lab where people join because they are interested and inspired in joining me on a mutual voyage of discovery.
 I expect those working with me not to misrepresent their talents or interests to get a spot nor to phone anything in[^4].
 This expectation comes because I think interesting things happen when smart creative people are given the license to be freely productive and partly because I don't have the bandwidth or inclination to micromanage.